Sequentially Cohen--Macaulayness of bigraded modules: Introduction

 In the last section, we let $f\in S$ be a bihomogeneous element of degree $(a, b)$ and consider the hypersurface ring $R=S/fS$.
-Notice that if $a, b>0$, we have $\grade(Q, R)=n-1$ and $\cd(Q, R)=n$.
-Hence $R$ is not relative Cohen--Macaulay with respect to $Q$.
-Thus it is natural to ask whether $R$ is sequentially Cohen--Macaulay with respect to $Q$.
-We classify all hypersurface rings that are sequentially Cohen--Macaulay with respect to $Q$ as follows: Let $R$ be the hypersurface ring.
-Then $R$ is sequentially Cohen--Macaulay with respect to $Q$ if and only if $f=h_1h_2$ where $\deg(h_1)=(a, 0)$ with $a\geq 0$ and $\deg(h_2)=(0, b)$ with $b\geq 0$.
+Notice that if $a, b>0$, we have $\grade(Q, R)=n-1$ and $\cd(Q, R)=n$; hence $R$ is not Cohen--Macaulay with respect to $Q$.
+Thus, it is natural to ask whether $R$ is sequentially Cohen--Macaulay with respect to $Q$.
+We classify all hypersurface rings that are sequentially Cohen--Macaulay with respect to $Q$.
+In fact, we show: $R$ is sequentially Cohen--Macaulay with respect to $Q$ if and only if $f=h_1h_2$ where $\deg(h_1)=(a, 0)$ with $a\geq 0$ and $\deg(h_2)=(0, b)$ with $b\geq 0$.